Views From The Captain’s Chair! Episode Four: Professionalism!

 A professional writer since 2009, Jake has a proven record of innovation, invention and creativity.
 Novelist, short story writer, independent screenwriter, podcaster, and inventor of the Drabble Novel, Jake is able to switch between or mash-up genres with ease to create new and exciting storyscapes that have captivated and built an audience of thousands.

 Posted on January 29, 2014, in Views From The Captain's Chair! and tagged bible, drabble, exclamation, fiction, future, genre, horror, jake, Jake Bible, mech, mythology, publishing, science, science fiction, scifi, self-publishing, social networking, writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Views From The Captain’s Chair!
+Episode Four: Professionalism!.